 My husband did what most cheating spouses do when they are confronted about their infidelity.
 He lied, and then he lied some more.

-I needed him to be open, honest and admit all his wrong doings.
-I needed him to not run away from my hurt and help me cope with my nightmare.
+I needed him to be open, honest and admit all his wrongdoings.
+I needed him to deal with my pain and help me cope with this nightmare.

 Looking back, I think he was right.